fraterrisus/walkthroughs/dragon-wars/README.md

 Attributes form the basic description of your character.
 Newly-generated characters start with a 10 in all primary attributes.
 All attributes start (conceptually) at zero and go up; higher numbers are always better.

 **Primary attributes** are the ones you can increase by spending AP.
-Each one has a specific effect, as I list below, but more generally the game will sometimes have a character make "an attribute check", in which case it rolls a d20 and compares it to their attribute value.
-If you roll under your attribute value, you succeed; having a 20 STR means you always pass STR checks, so it can be helpful to have high attributes even if you don't normally do the thing that's primarily associated with it (i.e. melee combat).
+Each one has a specific effect, as I list below, but are also useful [more generally](#game-mechanics).
 Attributes can also be `(U)sed` as if they're skills in some places; I'll point out places where this matters later on.

 - [1 AP per pt] **Strength** **(STR)** is a required attribute for most melee weapons, grants bonus damage if it's high enough, and is handy for moving or knocking down things in your way.
 - [2] **Dexterity (DEX)** is similarly a required attribute for most missile weapons, and grants bonus damage the same way.
 Dexterity also determines your **AV** and **DV**, which are arguably the two most important attributes in the game.
 Finally, DEX influences your initiative count during combat.